wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

       </ossec_config>

 #.
-There are two active response blocks below depending on the configured endpoint.
-Add the respective active response block to the Wazuh server ``/var/ossec/etc/ossec.conf`` file:
+Add the active response block to the Wazuh server ``/var/ossec/etc/ossec.conf`` file:

    **For the Ubuntu endpoint**